 The family moved to Perry Barr, Birmingham, and Maud and Jolliffe started work in the ICI factory, manufacturing guns, rifles, shells and bullets.
 However, Jolliffe headed back to Jersey in May 1940 to bring his mother, step-son and step-daughter to England, but they didn’t want to come as they were told that Jersey would not be occupied.
 This proved to be false information, and the family members were caught in the Island after the arrival of German forces.

 During the Occupation, Jolliffe worked as a ship’s engineer.
 He worked on a tug-boat, towing barges between Jersey, Guernsey and France, which was dangerous work.
-From July 1941 to March 1942 he was based in Guernsey with this work.
+From July 1941 to March 1942 he was based in Guernsey with this work, and his Guernsey Occupation Registration form and photo is shown on this webpage.
 His stepson, Bruce, told the Frank Falla Archive that Jolliffe was also a smuggler on the black market and was informed on to the Germans for stealing petrol which he was selling to Jersey farmers.
 Jolliffe thus comes to our attention because, on 23 June 1943, he was sentenced by the Court of the Field Command 515 to four months’ imprisonment for ‘serious larceny’.
 He was then deported on 13 July 1943 with another Islander, Clifford Querée.

 Jolliffe was sent first to Saint-Lô Prison for a few days.
 On 19 July 1943, he and another Islander, John Moignard, were moved to Troyes Hauts-Clos Prison.
 Although Jolliffe’s date of release was scheduled for 11 November 1943, on 15 November he was transferred to Châlons-sur-Marne Prison.